Niswonger Sports Complex

 The $10 million, 2,000-seat Pioneer Arena is part of the Scott M. Niswonger Student Commons, which also houses the Alumni Weight Room.
 The facility encompasses an athletic training and treatment center, swimming pool, team locker rooms, as well as a complete renovation of Pioneer Gymnasium, which served as the home of Tusculum volleyball from 1982-97.

 The 1,000-square foot Alumni Weight Room features free weights and nautilus equipment, as well as treadmills, exercise bikes and conditioning equipment.
-The installation of flat-screen, HD televisions were installed in 2008.

 Roger M. Nichols Tennis Complex

-The Pioneers are proud to call the Roger M. Nichols Tennis Complex home of Tusculum College Tennis.
+The Pioneers are proud to call the Roger M. Nichols Tennis Complex home of Tusculum University Tennis.
 The lighted, six-court facility provides one of the finest college tennis venues in the nation.
 The complex is named in honor of the 1950 Tusculum graduate who played for the Pioneer Tennis Team.
 Nichols was also a former Board of Trustee member and Tusculum Sports Hall of Famer.

 Additional seating has been added to provide optimal viewing for fans and athletes alike.